March 07, 2010

 About

-Daily Plastic is an ironically named Chicago-based movie
+Daily Plastic is a Chicago-based movie

 blog, a collaboration between Robert